monikase/AI_Ethics/Fairness_Intervention_Playbook/4_POST.md

 ## 4️⃣ Rejection Option Classification Framework
 → Defer uncertain predictions to human review.

-Some predictions occur in **high-uncertainty regions** where automated decisions risk unfair outcomes.
+Some predictions occur in **high-uncertainty regions where automated decisions are more likely to produce errors or unfair outcomes**.

 ---